magiclane/magiclane-maps-sdk-examples-for-android/README.md

 * [Set TTS Language](SetTTSLanguage) - Show usage of `SoundPlayingService` class and setting TTS language.
 * [Social Event Voting](SocialEventVoting) - Present a social event panel that displays the score of the event and the option to vote the event.
 * [Social Report](SocialReport) - Wait for a valid position.
 Submit a social report.
-* [Speed TTS Warning Navigation](SpeedTTSWarningNavigation) - Start a navigation from the current position to a given landmark.
-Display the current speed and the legal speed limit.
-Send a TTS warning each time the current speed overcomes the legal speed limit.
-* [Speed TTS Warning Tracking](SpeedTTSWarningTracking) - Display the current speed and the legal speed limit.
-Send a TTS warning each time the current speed overcomes the legal speed limit.
-* [Speed Watcher](SpeedWatcher) - Start simulation between 2 given landmarks.
-Display the current speed and the legal speed limit.
 * [Stay Inside Geofence Area](StayInsideGeofenceArea) - Get notified when leaving a geographic area.
 * [Take Screenshot](TakeScreenshot) - Capture a screenshot of the map view by tapping the "Take Screenshot" button at the bottom of the screen.
 Preview the captured screenshot in a bottom sheet dialog.
-* [Track Positions](TrackPostions) - Mock navigation from point A to point B using external data source while tracking positions.
+* [Track Positions](TrackPositions) - Mock navigation from point A to point B using external data source while tracking positions.
 Display path using tracked positions.
 * [Truck Profile](TruckProfile) - Calculate the truck routes between 2 given landmarks.
 Change the truck profile and recalculate routes depending on the new settings.
 * [Voice Downloading](VoiceDownloading) - Gather the list of available voices; download first available voice.
-* [Voice Instructions Route Simulation](VoiceInstrRouteSimulation) - Start simulation between 2 given landmarks if any route can be calculated; use TTS to play navigation instructions.
 * [Weather](Weather) - Show how to use weather service to display forecast for a selected landmark.
 * [What's Nearby](WhatsNearby) - Search all landmarks near current position; display a list of found landmarks.
 * [What's Nearby Category](WhatsNearbyCategory) - Search all landmarks of a specific category near current position; display a list of found landmarks.